Policies

 7.12.5.3 The limit on the number of IP sessions that the virtual Firewall will process simultaneously is allocated as purchased by the Customer.

-7.12.5.4 When this limit is reached, any new IP sessions will be rejected until the number of simultaneous IP sessions drops below the limit.
+7.12.5.4 When this limit is reached, any new IP sessions will be rejected until the number of simultaneous IP sessions falls below the limit.

 7.12.6 Availability